edenartlab/creator-lora/README.md

 *Given a single user's activity, can we predict what he is going to do next?*

 Imagine that we have a user named bob in our app.
 Bob likes image 1 and dislikes image 2.
-Given an unseen image 3, we want to know the probability of bob liking it.
+We want to know the probability of bob hitting the like button when he sees image 3.

 Our approach is to train a transformer model which takes a sequence of image embeddings and corresponding "activity tokens" as input and tries to predict the next "activity token".
 Activity tokens can be anything: `<like>, <dislike>, <zoom>, <bookmark> etc`